cmarzullo/saltscaffold/README.md

 * README.md with sample content
 * state files that mimic the package / file / service pattern.
 * .kitchen.yml with content to drive test-kitchen
+* .kitchen-ci.yml with content to drive test-kitchen with alternate settings
 * custom-pillar content to show pillar overrides
 * defaults.yml content with default values
 * map.jinja show how to have grains based overrides and merge defaults with custom pillars
 * example of toggle feature
 * The resulting formula will be testable with test-kitchen
+* serverspec test to used with kitchen verify

 ## Folder and File Structure
-Each salt formula you scaffold will create the following folder structure:
+Each salt formula that you scaffold will create the following folder structure:
 ```
 [formula_name]/
 [formula_name]/README.md